leoncwu/test/readme.txt

-git remote add <remote name> <url>		 // add a remote repo, remote name is usually origin git push <remote name>       			 // push from local to remote git pull <remote name>				 // pull from remote to local
+git remote add <remote name> <url>		 // add a remote repo, remote name is usually origin git push <remote name>       			 // push from local to remote git pull <remote name>				 // pull from remote to local git reset --hard <remote name>/<branch name>	 // no merging, no rebasing, simply put the local branch to exactly the same state as the remote is